-This series was developed as a homage to the artist Man Ray.
+This series pays tribute to the artist Man Ray.
 Man Ray worked in photography, film, painting, and sculpture.
-While he’s best known for his experimental portraits of women, Man Ray produced more than fifty photographs featuring African, Oceanic, and Latin American art during the 1920s and the 1930s.
-His work had an important role in changing the West’s view of African art.
-Prior to that time, African objects were considered to be anthropological items, and thereafter they came to be understood as a form of modern art.
+While he’s best known for his experimental portraits of women, he produced more than fifty photographs featuring African, Oceanic, and Latin American art during the 1920s and the 1930s.
+His work had an important role in changing the West’s understanding of African art.
+Prior to that time, African objects were considered to be anthropological items, and after Man Ray's exhibitions, they came to be understood as a legitimate form of modern art.
 This series brings together a model, Mischkah Scott, and tribal artworks that I had collected over the last forty years.

 If you'd like to see the full series, download the PDF catalogue by clicking here.